 Kerosene Mantle Lamps and burners sold in North America

-Many of these American companies were based upon importing German made burners, chimneys, wicks and mantles then pairing them with American manufactured fonts or offering side draft burners alone as mantle burner upgrades to owners of flat wick lamps.
-These companies only survived seven years of less before the beginning of World War I in Europe cut off imports from Germany in 1914.
+Many of these American companies were based upon importing German made burners, chimneys, wicks, and mantles then pairing them with American manufactured fonts or offering side draft burners alone as mantle burner upgrades to owners of flat wick lamps.
+These companies only survived seven years or less before the beginning of World War I in Europe cut off imports from Germany in 1914.

 Thankfully Anton Kaim has exhaustively researched the German burners that were imported into North America.
 He has published an excellent book called "The Evolution of the Kerosene Mantle Burner".
 This is a self published book sold directly by the author and does a very good job of covering the inception and comparative evolution of the mantle burner.
 This book is an excellent reference for burner and parts identification.
 The book covers the Burners developed in Europe, German burners imported to North America and Aladdin brand burners.
 Anton's book used in conjunction the few surviving documents from early American mantle lamp companies provides a more complete view of the early companies founded on importing German manufactured burners.
 I consider Anton's book to be a must for the book shelf of anyone interested in the early history of mantle lamps in North America.
 It is an excellent resource for mantle burner design, evolution and history.

 The companies that survived World War I were able to do so by having a source of American made burners or other product lines to rely upon.
 There were some companies that just could not gain marketing traction and ceased operations when the money ran out.
 The San Diego lamp is an excellent example.
 Like most other mantle lamp companies their business model depended upon having independent sales agents selling in their regions.
 They evidently could not attract enough sales agents to be profitable.
 Today almost all of the surviving San Diego lamps can be traced back to California.
 Other companies that survived World War I went out of business during the great depression when sales were not high enough to keep the company running.